 Depending on the industry and/or the market, prompt payment may carry more or less value than described in the default language below.
 You are encouraged to keep this language in and invite discussion around it during the Q&A period and/or the pre-proposal concert.
 It may also become a negotiation item with the apparent successful offeror.
 Depending on your research.

-The state is eligible to receive a 5% discount for all invoices paid within 15 business days from the date of receipt of the commodities or services and/or a correct invoice, whichever is later.
-The discount shall be taken on the full invoice amount.
-The state shall consider payment being made as either the date a printed warrant is issued or the date an electronic funds transfer (EFT) is initiated.

 Question 4: Section 4.02 Special Formatting Requirements lists Submittal Form E as an Anonymous Document.
 The description under Section 4.07 Submittal Form E list requirements as “Offerors must provide a detailed list of key personnel along with their titles and include resumes assigned to accomplish the work called for in this RFP”.